ocki982/color-me-up-server/README.md

 ```
 ===NOTE===

-- env. variables are sent with the code just for academic purposes, will be deleted later
+- env. variables are sent at side for academic purposes